This site requires a more recent version of Adobe Flash Player to function properly.

 We expect the fees that LinkedIn charges large employers to increase over the Trefis forecast period as a growing LinkedIn user base makes LinkedIn platform even more attractive to employers.
 In comparison, we expect the average premium subscription amount to decline as the mix of premium subscriptions shifts towards lower cost subscriptions driven in part by more international users.

-Revenues from Hiring Solutions (Recruitment Services and Job Listings) business as % of total revenues has steadily increased in the last few years, growing from 22% in 2008 to 54% in 2012.
+Revenues from Hiring Solutions (Recruitment Services and Job Listings) business as % of total revenues has steadily increased in the last few years, growing from 22% in 2008 to 60% in 2014.
 Meanwhile, the figure for Premium Subscriptions business has declined from 45% to 20% during the same period.
+We expect the Talent Solutions segment to continue to be driven by new customer additions, price hikes, and sales workforce increases in the future.

-LinkedIn has launched advanced recruitment solutions such as LinkedIn Recruiter, LinkedIn company profiles, and LinkedIn organizer.
+LinkedIn has launched advanced recruitment solutions such as LinkedIn Recruiter, and made improvements to LinkedIn profiles, desktop homepage, and LinkedIn organizer.
 These products have adaptive features that help hiring managers target users based on profile information, including experience, industry and location.
 Such products will help LinkedIn increase the number of client companies and the revenues charged per client company.

 Similarly, Monster is ramping up its efforts to improve resume search by incorporating intelligent search technology, Semantic 6Sense, into its next generation of products for both employers and job seekers.
 The search technology is designed to be smarter than traditional keyword search by incorporating more weighting factors for searches.